ome/omero-guide-introduction/docs/data-management.rst

    belonging to other users.
    Permissions are managed by users with admin privileges.
-   To highlight some of the collaborative aspects of OMERO, we will use a “Read-Annotate” group.
+   To highlight some of the collaborative aspects of OMERO, we will use a "Read-Annotate" group.
    This implies that users **can** view and annotate each other’s data but **cannot** delete other people’s data.